 - New advisors who have already completed the Art of Advising.
-(We recommend that new advisors hired within the past 12 months should have completed the Art of Advising course before taking this one)
+(We recommend that new advisors hired within the past 12 months should have completed the Art of Advising, scheduled for March 11 & 26, before taking this course)

 In this course, you will identify the key components of college and career navigation and explore the skills, resources, and partnerships needed to be an effective navigator.

 This facilitated course runs for six weeks.
 The assignments will require approximately three to four hours per week.

 While the online format allows you to work on weekly course assignments at your convenience, it is important to note that successful course completion entails completing weekly assignments by a set deadline.
 You will receive a schedule of weekly course assignments once you are enrolled.